coingaming/moon-live-view/CODE-OF-CONDUCT.md

 ## Overview

-This Code of Conduct presents a summary of Yolo's values and "common sense".
+This Code of Conduct presents a summary of Moon Design System's values and "common sense".
 The basic social ingredients that hold our project together include:

 - Be respectful
 - Be collaborative